antononcube/HowToBeADataScientistImpostor-book/Part-1-General-directions-and-orientation/The-target-practitioners.md

 PTSD is inclined to do data modeling first and then apply the usual statistical methods.

 PTSD is not (expected to be) as good of a programmer as the rest of the archetypes listed here.

+PTSD might be really annoyed that the so called Data Scientists and Machine Learning Engineers usurped PTSD's domain of professional interest.
+(And learning to live with that.)

+(Let us point out, though, that if we are dealing with data then *we are* doing Statistics.)

 ## Technically Knowledgeable Opportunist (TKO)